extadev/Quote-Management-Java-Prac.-/README.md

 6. Exit - Ends the program.

 devnote:
- - Although this was already been debugged several times, therefore expect errors and bugs.
+ - Although this was already been debugged several times, still expect errors and bugs.
 And idk, I just tried using git so, yes.